 - Onion, garlic, dried herbs, salt and pepper - Flavour, flavour, flavour.
 It's important to be generous with them all.
 I love using rosemary and thyme but you could use dried oregano or basil instead.
 Or a combination of them all.

 - Sausages -For this vegan sausage soup I love to use either my homemade vegan sausage recipe or Field Roast Italian.
 Tofurkey Italian Sausages work well too, or any other (preferably herby) vegan sausages.
 See the recipe notes if using uncooked sausages like Beyond.

 - Tomato paste - And lots of it for creaminess and tomato flavour.
 Don't use canned tomatoes or tomato sauce instead.
 They don't have the same concentration of flavour or texture.

-- All purpose flour - For thickening.
-This soup is really thick and hearty and creamy thanks to the flour.
+- All-purpose flour - For thickening.
+This soup is really thick, hearty, and creamy thanks to the flour.

 - Light coconut milk (from a can) - It must be "light" and not full fat so that you don't get a coconut flavour.
 Canned because of the creamy, velvety richness which other plant-based milks in a carton do not have.
 You can use another creamy plant-based milk if you have to, but the soup won't be as creamy and rich tasting.
 See the recipe notes for my suggestions.

 - Dried Pasta - It's cooked right there in the soup and makes it so hearty and rustic and delicious.
 It also thickens because it's starchy.